LAHarbottle/UsefulMods/JavaArgumentsOptimization.md

 - #### Xms

     Sets the minimum and the initial size of the heap.
-It is best to set Xms equal to Xmx (the maximum heap size) to minimize garbage collections.
+It's best to set Xms equal to Xmx (the maximum heap size) to minimize garbage collections.

     On Pterodactyl set Xms 1 to 1.5G less than Xmx